theta360developers/webapi/docs/_posts/2021-02-27-raspberry-pi-robot.md

 license: false
 ---

-We recently used our [THETA robot](https://youtu.be/DNqKH-3lJ4U) to test remote interval shooting and automated cloud upload with RICOH THETA SC2, V, and Z1 cameras.
+I recently used our [THETA robot](https://youtu.be/DNqKH-3lJ4U) to test remote interval shooting and automated cloud upload with RICOH THETA SC2, V, and Z1 cameras.

-We used a Raspberry Pi 4 as both the controller for the camera and to communicate with the THETA camera.
+I used a Raspberry Pi 4 as both the controller for the camera and to communicate with the THETA camera.
 The RPi4 has an additional USB Wi-Fi adapter to communicate with both the THETA using the WebAPI and the Internet.